Thermogenic dietary supplements (e.g. Hydroxycut): Safe?

 Vigorous workouts with or without Hydroxycut can be dangerous if not done correctly.
 If your symptoms present themselves after your exercise, they may be a result of improper cooling down or failure to eat or hydrate sufficiently.
 Dizzy after exercise from the Go Ask Alice! archives offers suggestions for proper food and fluid intake before, during, and after you exercise.

 Beyond any conjecture made here, the only way to know for sure what may be causing your symptoms is to visit a health care provider.
-Columbia students can make an appointment at Medical Services by calling x4-2284 or by logging in to Open Communicator.
 Keep up the physical activity, but listen to your body — it may be telling you that it's time to fine tune your exercise and supplement regiment.